toolleeo/cli-apps/README.md

 ## <a name="note-taking"></a>Note taking

 * [cadmus](https://github.com/RyanGreenup/cadmus) - Shell Scripts to Facilitate Effective Note Taking.
+* [Clipboard](https://getclipboard.app/) - An easy-to-use information management tool that acts like an external brain.
 * [dn](https://github.com/tomlockwood/dn) - Daily notes command line tool.
 * [dnote](https://github.com/dnote/dnote) - A simple command line notebook for the terminal.
 It also offers a seamless multi-device sync and a web interface.
 * [eureka](https://github.com/simeg/eureka) - Store your ideas without leaving the terminal.